 \subsection{Simulator Limitations}

-The simulator has a number of limitations.
+The simulator has several limitations.
 For one, it is a simulator!
 We are simulating the integration with the application/destination using the framework and the network between the client and server/relay.
 We have a \emph{sim2real} problem.

 In terms of networking, we use a fixed static delay.
 This should be improved and evaluated against real-world network experiments.
-The goal of the simulator is not necessarily to be a perfect simulator, but a useful simulator for making different kinds of traffic analysis defenses.
+The goal of the simulator is not necessarily to be a perfect simulator but to be a useful simulator for making different kinds of traffic analysis defenses.
 One possible source of inspiration for improving the networking is Shadow~\cite{shadow}.

-There are fundamental issues with simulating blocking actions of machines.
+There are also fundamental issues with simulating the blocking actions of machines.
 Because the simulator takes as input a base network trace of encrypted network traffic, we do not know any semantics or inter-dependencies between the packets in the encrypted trace.
-As a result, we cannot properly simulate blocking actions.
-For example, if a machine blocks a packet, we cannot know if the blocked packet contains a request for a resource that leads to a response contained in the following received packets.
-The simulator will happily still receive the resource in the encrypted network trace.
+As a result, we cannot correctly simulate blocking actions.
+For example, if a machine blocks a packet, we cannot know if the blocked packet contains a request for a resource that leads to a response in the following received packets.
+The simulator will still happily receive the resource in the encrypted network trace.